Sim4n6/plasoWiki/Using-preg.md

 [2] $ cd Software
 ```

-After navigating to a new key it is always possible to see in which key you are located by the path that is included in each line or by typing "```pwd```".
+After navigating to a new key it is always possible to see in which key you are located by the path that is included in each line or by typing ```pwd```.
 And to see subkeys or subkeys alongside their values, use the "ls" command.
 With the verbose settings values are included (if possible).

 ```
 [16:04:42] /PATH/test_data/NTUSER.DAT